organicmaps/organicmaps/docs/INSTALL.md

 * `-o` to build OSRM backend
 * `-c` to delete target directories before building

-To build a generator tool only, set `CONFIG=gtool` flag.
+To build a generator tool only, set `CONFIG=gtool` variable.
 To skip building tests, use `CONFIG=no-tests`.
+If you have Qt installed in an unusual directory, use `QMAKE` variable.

 When using a lot of maps, increase open files limit, which is only 256 on Mac OS X.
 Use `ulimit -n 2000`, put it into `~/.bash_profile` to apply it to all new sessions.